-What’s clever about TellTale’s Walking Dead point and click adventure.
-Is that almost every decision that you make comes back to haunt you and even when you think you’re making the best decision, you find yourself in a moral quandary.
+What’s clever about Telltale Games’ Walking Dead point and click adventure is that almost every decision that you make comes back to haunt you.
+Even when you think you’re making the best decision, you find yourself in a moral quandary.
 The episodic nature is designed to make the player think about the choices they have made, which also makes repeat playability high.
 There’s a LOT of narrative work here, and it really pays off.

 Alan Wake puts the player in the role an author of psychological thrillers who finds himself stuck in a storyline scarier than he would dream of writing.
 (Given that I’m a complete wimp when it comes to Zombie movies and games, it might surprise you to know that I have also played this one).

 Like Walking Dead, Wake uses episodic story, giving the player time to digest the narrative slowly, and the suspense to increase.
 The writing, as well as the storytelling are high in quality, making this an enjoyably tense game to play.